-*Sample of material section on engineering report.
+*Sample of the material section on engineering report.

-Aesticially, things like replacing wood trim, wood flooring, carpet or other flooring, repainting the newly created room, respraying textured ceilings, and patching drywall are important to consider.
+Aesticially, things like replacing wood trim, wood flooring, carpet or other floorings, repainting the newly created room, respraying textured ceilings, and patching drywall are important to consider.

 If you can do these things on your own, you may save on labor costs, but materials will still need to be purchased.

 On top of this, there may be labor expenses affiliated with moving electrical outlets, switches, plumbing pipes, and heating vents.

 The image below is an example of the damages that can occur when rerouting electrical and/or plumbing lines.
 This joist was notched which can be very problematic if an engineer is not consulted first.

-14) What options do I have for replacing my load bearing wall?
+14) What options do I have for replacing my load-bearing wall?

-The most common support system used to replace a load bearing wall is a beam under the ceiling and columns or posts which carry the weight down to the foundation.
+The most common support system used to replace a load-bearing wall is a beam under the ceiling and columns or posts which carry the weight down to the foundation.

 You will definitely want to get a bid for this because it will require other structural alterations such as cutting into joists and other framing to make room for the beam.

-You will need a structural engineer to determine the correct sizing for the beam & column/post system (replacement for load bearing wall) and to determine if your existing footings are large enough to carry the proposed load.
+You will need a structural engineer to determine the correct sizing for the beam & column/post system (replacement for a load-bearing wall) and to determine if your existing footings are large enough to carry the proposed load.

 15) What types of materials will be required to install a new support system?

-Common materials for replacing a load bearing wall with a beam & column system are: joist hangers, joist hanger nails, LVL’s (engineered beams), 8d framing nails, header material (2×4’s), 16d framing nails, and construction adhesive.
+Common materials for replacing a load-bearing wall with a beam & column system are joist hangers, joist hanger nails, LVL’s (engineered beams), 8d framing nails, header material (2×4’s), 16d framing nails, and construction adhesive.